-Recent findings in vision-language safety, particularly the ``Visual Safety Information Leakage'' problem \citep{2025vlsbench}, have demonstrated that many multimodal models could be easily aligned by text-only training data because the text prompt often revealed the harmful nature of the accompanying image.
+Recent findings in vision-language safety\citep{2025vlsbench} have demonstrated that many multimodal models could be easily aligned by text-only training data because the text prompt often revealed the harmful nature of the accompanying image.
 Our work extends this core insight to the speech-audio domain.
-We hypothesize that a similar vulnerability exists: a model's safety alignment might operate inconsistently across modalities if a benign-on-its-own textual query is paired with a malicious audio context, causing the text-only safety filter to be bypassed.
+We hypothesize that a similar vulnerability exists: a model's safety alignment might operate inconsistently across modalities if a benign-on-its-own textual query is paired with a malicious audio context, causing the text-only safety filter to be ineffective.

 Our construction process is engineered to induce this precise semantic gap, as illustrated in Fig. \ref{fig:method2}.
 We first use GPT-4o to transform a direct harmful instruction, such as a question on how to develop nuclear weapons, into a plausible, multi-turn dialogue script between two speakers.
-This script rephrases the malicious request into a conversation, touching upon its complexities and design considerations, thereby cloaking the harmful intent in a conversational structure that lacks the clear, directive markers of a direct command.

-In parallel, we craft the textual component of the attack: a completely innocuous and referential query.
-This question, also generated by GPT-4o, is semantically neutral on its own but is designed to act as a pointer, or a semantic trigger, to the content within the audio.
+This script rephrases the malicious request into a conversation, thereby cloaking the harmful intent in a conversational structure to remove the directive marker in the original commands.
+In parallel, we craft the textual component of the attack, which is a completely innocuous and referential query.
+This question is semantically neutral on its own but is designed to act as a pointer, or a semantic trigger, to the content within the audio.
 For example, a corresponding query might be, ``How would I create the device mentioned in the discussion?''
 In isolation, this question is safe.
-However, when paired with the dialogue, it becomes a direct prompt for the model to synthesize and present the harmful information it has just heard.
+However, when paired with the dialogue, it becomes a direct prompt for the model to use the harmful information it has just heard.

-The final step is to bring these two components together into a cohesive auditory scene.
-We utilize the multi-speaker capabilities of the ChatTTS engine to synthesize the dialogue script into a realistic audio file, assigning distinct vocal characteristics to each speaker.
+Then, we utilize the multi-speaker capabilities of the ChatTTS engine to synthesize the dialogue script into a realistic audio file, assigning distinct vocal characteristics to each speaker.
 The final attack prompt is the combination of this harmful conversational audio with the benign textual trigger.
 This presents the model with a complex jailbreaking challenge, forcing it to reconcile a harmless-looking text instruction with a clearly malicious audio payload, thereby testing the true depth of its cross-modal safety reasoning.